 - The child injured is under two years of age;

 - The child is under five years of age and injuries have required medical treatment;

 - The child is over five years and under 16 and has been injured more than once by the same dog;

 - The child is between five years and 18 years and the injuries are significant;

 - The child/young person is under 16 years of age, injuries have required medical treatment and initial information suggests the dog responsible could be prohibited and/or dangerous;

 - A prohibited and/or dangerous dog is reported and/or treated, and is believed to be living with and/or frequently associated with children under five years.

-Advice might be sought from a veterinary professional to help determine the likely nature or level of risk presented by the dog(s).
+- Advice might be sought from a vet to help determine the likely nature or level of risk presented by the dog(s).